build-web-apps/clone-instagram-ui/README.md

 Auto complete: https://material-ui.com/api/autocomplete/

 As users type characters, you can show the suggestions and the user can then pick the user based on the suggestions.

+You can take reference from actual `Instagram` - https://instagram.com/ on how Search and Notification works.